Tale Of A Dog

 - Small parts, bit parts and extras.

-(7.)
-At least 15 people outside the phone booth, plus a pharmacist.
+- (7.)
+About 15 more people outside the phone booth, plus a pharmacist.

 the music: